Polyurea Garage Floor Coatings in Troy, MI

 The Starting Point

-Our crew ground the full slab to remove the failed DIY epoxy coating.
-Diamond grinding cut through the residue and opened the surface of the concrete beneath.
-Our team worked across all 334 square feet until the slab was clean and free of the old material.
-The grinding also revealed the full extent of the cracks and the heavier pitting in the parking zone.
-Our crew vacuumed the surface thoroughly before moving to the repair phase.
+Our crew ground the full slab to remove the failed DIY epoxy.
+Diamond grinding cut through the residue and opened the concrete beneath.
+We worked across all 334 square feet until the slab was clean and free of the old material.
+The grinding also revealed the full depth of the cracks and the heavier pitting in the parking zone.
+Our team vacuumed the surface thoroughly before moving to the repair phase.

 Crack and Pitting Repair

-With the surface open, our crew addressed the two cracks running across the slab.
-Our team worked mender compound into each crack and brought it flush with the surrounding concrete.
-The heavier pitting in the car parking zone received focused attention.
-Our crew applied MR-50 primer across the pitted areas, using it as both a repair material and a penetrating bond coat.
-The photos show the MR-50 spread broadly across the affected zones — a dark, wet application pulled across the prepared surface.
-Our team allowed full cure time before proceeding.
+Our crew addressed the two cracks running across the slab.
+We worked mender compound into each crack and brought it flush with the surrounding concrete.
+The heavier pitting in the parking zone received focused attention.
+Our crew applied MR-50 primer across the pitted areas as both a repair material and a penetrating bond coat.
+We allowed full cure time before proceeding.

-The homeowners selected Pecan — a warm blend of tans, browns, and creams with multi-color flecks throughout.
 Our crew applied the MC-3.5 polyurea-polyaspartic coating system across the prepared 334 square feet.
-Our team broadcast the decorative flake into the wet base coat.
-Our crew brought the coating up and over the 17-linear-foot step-up platform along the back wall, covering both the face and the surface to match the main floor.
-They then applied the heavy clear topcoat to lock in the flakes and seal the surface throughout.
+Our clients had selected Pecan — a warm blend of tans, browns, and cream flakes throughout.
+We broadcast the flakes into the wet base coat across the full surface.
+Our crew brought the coating up and over the 17-linear-foot step-up platform along the back wall, covering both the face and the surface.
+We then applied the clear polyaspartic topcoat to lock in the flakes and seal the surface throughout.

-The finished floor on Lyster Lane is a clean departure from what our crew found on arrival.
-Pecan flake now covers what was a stained, cracked, DIY-patched slab.
-The warm, inviting tone suits the space well and complements the light-colored walls.
-The raised platform integrates seamlessly with the main floor — the same flake and finish running continuously across both surfaces.
-The floor is sealed, protected, and ready for years of use.
+Pecan now covers what was a stained, cracked, and DIY-patched slab.
+The warm tone suits the space and works well against the light-colored walls.
+The raised platform carries the same flake and finish as the main floor — the coating runs continuously across both surfaces.
+The oil stains are gone.
+The cracks are sealed.
+The failed epoxy residue is gone.

 NEW Garage Floor Coating